 Some work to make a living.
 Others work because they are passionate.
 The first kind of people do things well.
-The second kind of people pursue excellence!
+The second kind of people pursue excellence at the workplace!

 It does not take long for anyone to find out that those who pursue excellence are few.
 Why is this so?
 What makes them a rare breed?
 Let’s find out:

 Those who pursue excellence always enjoy their work.
 No one has to coax them to go to work.
 They are eager and enthusiastic about what they do.
 They do not allow routines to dull their senses to the excitement of a new day and opportunities it presents.

 Those who pursue excellence take pride in their work.
 They always keep the big picture in mind.
 This helps them to maintain perspective even when going ahead is not smooth.
 The knowledge that what they do is significant to the success of the Organization gives them immense drive.

 Those who pursue excellence are constant learners.
 They do not wait for people to teach them.
 If they realize that there is a gap in their knowledge level which prevents them doing their best in performing their task, they make it a priority to learn and update themselves.
 They do not make a distinction about who they are learning from.

 Those who pursue excellence are ready to take initiative to solve problems If they sense that the team requires their additional help somewhere they volunteer to help.
 This not only solves the problem but also pumps adrenaline into the rest of the team.